-The rewards of legacy fundraising are substantial, with an estimated £2.3bn gifted by way of legacy gifts annually.
+The rewards of gifts in wills fundraising are substantial, with an estimated £3bn gifted by way of legacy gifts annually.
 According to Remember a Charity only 6% of people who die leave a legacy but 1 in 3 people would like to put a charity in their will.
 Legacies can come from existing donors, users and volunteers.
 In the UK the average legacy is around £23,000 but can be anywhere between a few hundred pounds through to hundreds of thousands or sometimes millions of pounds.

-There is an obvious correlation between the age of someone drafting a legacy will into their will and when a legacy is converted from a wish into a will to a financial donation from a deceased estate into a charity’s coffers.
-However, successful legacy fundraisers play the long game.
+There is an obvious correlation between the age of someone making a gift in their will and when a gift is converted from a wish into a will to a financial donation from a deceased estate into a charity’s coffers.
+However, successful fundraisers play the long game.
 A gift from a younger person will eventually be as valuable as an older person.
-There are different things that a legacy fundraiser should bear in mind though.
+There are different things that a fundraiser should bear in mind though.

 Examples of opportunities to draw attention to legacy giving would be:

 - Any other opportunity that presents itself!

 You can make a direct ask for a gift in someone's will.
 A decision to do this should be made on a case-by-case basis.
 For example, a high net-worth individual donating substantially to your charity during life may wish to see the work they support going ahead after their death.
 People without families may also think more favourably on leaving a substantial donation to charities.

 When marketing to an older person fundraising should be less direct than to the younger generation.
 Also: it is important not to overlook more traditional means of contacting potential donors.
 Consider using all media including print.